Franculino/microBlooM/README.md

 <details>
  <summary>  Igraph (.pkl) </summary>

+ The loaded igraph needs to contain the following vertex and edge attributes.
+The name of the respective attributes can be modified in the test case files.
+The default names are stated below.
+Note the boundary data is also stored as vertex attribute, i.e. in total there are at least three vertex attributes.

-_Vertex data_: At least one attribute is required to describe the x, y and z coordinates of all vertices.
+_Vertex data_: At least one attribute is required to describe the x, y and z coordinates of all vertices ("coords").

 ```
 one (3 x nv) array, where nv is the number of vertices: